ITU-BDSA-GROUP5/Chirp/docs/report.md

 We have used the following LLMs in some manner during the project.

 We have used GitHub Copilot in some of the development process of the project.
 Copilot has mainly been utilized for generation of small code snippets.
-For example, this was done for manually accessing login and logout URLs, before we knew we had to import "taghelpers" in cshtml files to use ASP.NET specific.
+For example, this was done for manually accessing login and logout URLs, before we knew we had to import "taghelpers" in cshtml files to use ASP.NET specific features for links.
+We have forgotten to credit GitHub Copilot when writing the GetFollowing() and GetFollowers() methods.
+Although the final code remaining hardly resembles what was generated, co-authoring would still have been the appropriate thing to do.

 GitHub Copilot's chat functionality within the workspace and ChatGPT were rarely used during the project.
 This was mainly used for researching purposes to get details about a concept or receive an explanation of some code examples from the internet.
 ChatGPT and Copilot chat primarily helped to gain an understanding of a subject, before implementing a feature.